ansys/pyansys-dev-guide/doc/source/guidelines/doc_practices.rst

 For instance: `grantami <https://grantami.docs.pyansys.com>`_

-Regarding the documentation dedicated to a specific feature of the product or an example, the URL can be such as:
+Regarding the documentation dedicated to a specific feature of the product or an example, the URL is formatted like this:
    ``<extra>.<product_name>.docs.pyansys.com``

 For instance: `cartpole <https://cartpole.mapdl.docs.pyansys.com>`_